Trout in the Classroom

 Turn right on Pine Flat Road and go about 100 yards to the entrance of Choinumni Park on the right.

-• Pictures from field trips at Choinumni Park
+• Click here for Pictures from field trips at Choinumni Park

-bullet Schedule for field trips at River Ridge Ranch, taught by River Ridge, Sequoia Riverlands Trust, and Wildplaces volunteers and employees.
+Click here for lesson plans for field trips at River Ridge Ranch, taught by Kaweah Flyfishers, River Ridge and Wildplaces volunteers and employees.

 • Directions to River Ridge: